nubenetes/awesome-kubernetes/docs/docker.md

 * [==clavinjune.dev: Working With Remote Docker Using Docker Context==](https://clavinjune.dev/en/blogs/working-with-remote-docker-using-docker-context/) This is a cheatsheet for working with docker context to connect remote docker locally.
 Might help you to work with remote docker without manually SSH to the remote server.
 * [cloudsavvyit.com: How to Add a Volume to an Existing Docker Container](https://www.cloudsavvyit.com/14973/how-to-add-a-volume-to-an-existing-docker-container/)
 * [cloudsavvyit.com: How to Manage Docker Engine Plugins](https://www.cloudsavvyit.com/15066/how-to-manage-docker-engine-plugins)
-* [iximiuz.com: Learning Containers From The Bottom Up](https://iximiuz.com/en/posts/container-learning-path/) Efficient Learning Path to Grasp Containers Fundamentals
+* [==iximiuz.com: Learning Containers From The Bottom Up== | Ivan Velichko 🌟](https://iximiuz.com/en/posts/container-learning-path/) Efficient Learning Path to Grasp Containers Fundamentals
 * [thenewstack.io: The Time to Decide on Docker Desktop Has Arrived](https://thenewstack.io/the-time-to-decide-on-docker-desktop-has-arrived/)
 * [codeproject.com: How to Create an Image in Docker using Python](https://www.codeproject.com/Tips/5323808/How-To-Create-An-Image-In-Docker-Using-Python)
 * [dev.to: Top 5 Docker Best Practices](https://dev.to/karanpratapsingh/top-5-docker-best-practices-57oh)